Ativerc/isp-monitor/README.md

 # ISP Monitor
 A tool to monitor my internet connection's data usage, payment and account status.
+Will add support soon for other ISPs.

 ## TODOs
-* [ ] Add support for other ISPs.
+* [ ] Add groundwork for supporting other ISPs:
+* Add support for ISPs:
+  * [ ] Airtel
+  * [ ] ACT Fibernet
+  * [ ] BSNL
 * [ ] Post a relevant message as per status and payment date.
 * [x] Remove verbose by default from `isp_printer.py`
 * [ ] Take care/Handle the SSL Error warnings for Jetspot.
 (Incomplete server certificate chain)